Southern Railway (UK): Livery and numbering system

-For most of its existence the Southern Railway painted its 2,390 locomotives in a rich yellow/brown olive green, with plain black frames and wheels, and fittings were lined in black with thin white edges.
+For most of its existence, the Southern Railway painted its 2,390 locomotives in a rich yellow/brown olive green, with plain black frames and wheels, and fittings were lined in black with thin white edges.
 From 1937, the basic livery was changed by Bulleid to a matt blue/green malachite green that was similar in appearance to copper carbonate.
 This was complemented with black wheels and frames with bright yellow lettering and lining-out of the various locomotive fixtures.
 Some of Bulleid's locomotives had their wheels painted in malachite green with yellow rims, though this combination was scarcely used.
 Pre-grouping and Maunsell locomotives were given yellow and black lining to complement the malachite green livery.
 During the Second World War, engines that went for overhaul were painted in an overall matt black due to the scarcity of paint and labour.
 The yellow lettering remained, highlighted with malachite green.
 The period leading up to nationalisation in 1948 saw a reversion to malachite green, albeit in gloss form.

-Below are examples of Southern Railway livery, including the approximate dates of first application:
+Examples of Southern Railway liveries, including the approximate dates of first application, are: